 If you come from one of the following line 2 stations (Amedeo, Montesanto, Cavour, Garibaldi), you can arrive at metro Napoli Mergellina at 7:51AM, 8:02AM, 8:11AM, 8:17AM, 8:22AM.

-If you stay in Hotel Paradiso, you have to get to the venue on foot (less than 15 minutes).
+If you stay in Hotel Paradiso, you can get to the venue on foot (less than 15 minutes).

-Here you can find Naples metro and railways map.
+Here you can find Naples metro and railways map (line 6 is closed).
 Metro line 2 is operated by Trenitalia, here you can check the timetable and buy an online ticket.
-Naples central station is Napoli Centrale (metro stop Garibaldi).
+Naples central station is Napoli Centrale (metro stop Garibaldi on line 1 and 2).
+Use Moovit to plan your trip.

-Tickets for the metro, buses and trains can be purchased at train and metro stations, at newspaper standings and online for some lines.
+Tickets for the metro, buses, funiculars and trains can be purchased at train, metro and funicular stations, at newspaper standings or online for some lines.
+Bear in mind that usually bus drivers do not sell tickets on board (except for Alibus).
 More information can be found here.

 Here you can find the offical taxi fares (the conference venue belongs to the area of "Mergellina / Chiaia / Posillipo").